 "Blackboard" is blackboard.stonybrook.edu and nearly all of the administration of the course will be done through Blackboard, so you must be sure that your correct email address is listed there.
 During the course, announcements will be posted and sent via email to you concerning updates, changes, etc., and you will also have access to many other items such as supplementary problems for practice to prepare for quizzes and exams.
 Note that in order to keep up to date with course postings on Blackboard, you must a) have a valid and real email address posted there with your course registration and b) you must READ your email daily.

-SBU CALENDARS: Note that class calendars, as well as the current SBU semester calendar, are posted in the "Class Calendars" folder on Blackboard
+SBU CALENDARS: Note that class calendars (and the final exam schedule) are posted in the "Class Calendars" folder on Blackboard